 - a.
 Have you clearly explained what your project involves and how it leads to the change you want to see for the children you work with?
 We're interested in how the activities will deliver the proposed outcomes and how these outcomes deliver your overall project aim.
 This is sometimes called a theory of change, which is a method to help you describe your long-term goals and maps backwards to explain how your project and proposed outcomes will get you there.
-We are also interested in understanding what the existing evidence says about how successful your chosen activities are likely to be. - b.
+We're also interested in understanding what the existing evidence says about how successful your chosen activities are likely to be. - b.
 We're trying to assess how likely it is you'll be able to deliver your proposal.
 To do this, we'll look at your previous experience, the support, training and supervision you provide to delivery staff, and whether the length of time you're planning to run your activities seems reasonable.

-3 Able to engage the right type of children and young people
+Able to engage the right type of children and young people

 We're trying to assess if the type of children and young people you're planning to work with are in most need of support.
-In this grant round that will include children and young people who are primarily aged 10-18 and who have been or are at high-risk of being affected by violence, offending and/or exploitation, to prevent recurrence and reduce long-term harm.
 Please refer to the characteristics specified in the 'Who we're looking to support' section.